-- Core courses: Each semester
+· Core courses: Each semester

-- Occupationally specific courses: Each semester

-- Program Cost: \$8,742
+• Program Cost: \$8,742

-- Program admission requirements:

 ACCUPLACER NEXT GENERATION- Reading 236 ACCUPLACER - Sentence Skills 70

 Writing 249 Reading Comp 64

 Quantitative Reasoning 245 Elem.
 Algebra 57

 - High School diploma or equivalent required for admission. - Applicant must be at least 16 years old. - In addition, students must be at least 17 years old at the start of their practicum experience. - Every program graduate is at least 18 years of age, and is a high school graduate, or possesses a high school equivalency certificate. - Applicant must submit a satisfactory criminal record check and must pass drug screening before starting the practicum courses. - Documentation of a negative tuberculosis skin test or chest X-ray is required for orientation and every six months while enrolled in the program.